sebnitu/vrembem/docs/_packages/popover.md

 Destroys and cleans up the popover instantiation.
 During cleanup, the following processes are run:

-- Builds the popover collection by running `unregisterCollection()`
+- Builds the popover collection by running `deregisterCollection()`
 - Sets up the global event listeners by running `destroyEventListeners()`

 ```js